Show transcript Play Pause

 Photography

-We would be delighted if you would take photos of your visit experiences on site.
-Share your pictures on social media under #industriekultur or #schiffshebewerkhenrichenburg.
+We welcome you to take photos during your visit.
+Share your pictures on social media using #industriekultur or #schiffshebewerkhenrichenburg.

 Prior consent must be obtained for commercial photography.